 Is the ASLPI a test for which I can study?

-The ASLPI is not a test for which you study in the traditional sense of the word (such as "cramming for a test").
+The ASLPI is not a test for which you study.
 As with all languages, skills develop over time and that time frame varies from person to person.
 To improve your ASL skills, a combination of formal instruction, diagnostic assessment to identify specific strengths and weaknesses, and interaction with proficient users of the language in a variety of communicative contexts is needed.
 However, none of these produce "overnight" changes in your skills.
 As with any test, you are encouraged to do things to reduce test anxiety, such as eating well, exercising, and getting a good night's sleep before the day of your ASLPI evaluation.

 How should I prepare?

 With regard to preparation, consider any language and acquiring that language—English, Spanish, French, etc. Learning, understanding and using any language takes time and hard work.
 It is also important to remember that

 becoming proficient in any language doesn’t always come as quickly (or as easily) as we would like.
 Preparation for taking the ASLPI is not like preparing for an exam in a course (i.e., memorizing core information and regurgitating it in the same form on paper).
 The ASLPI is evaluating what you can do with a language at a given point in time.
 And, contrary to what many people believe, what you can do with a given language is not tied to a specific topic or content.
 Proficiency in a language gives us the ability to discuss any topic, known or unknown to us.
 If you were taking an English proficiency evaluation, the test would be examining how accurately you use the language to discuss the topics given the rules of that language – not what you know about the topics.